vintasoftware/expo-tellescope-video-call/README.md

 4. Log in in Tellescope

-5. Start a video call, it will create a Calendar Event and start a video call on Tellescope with the user specified as EXPO_PUBLIC_TELLESCOPE_ENDUSER_ID.
+5. Start a video call, it will create a Calendar Event and start a video call on Tellescope with the user specified as `EXPO_PUBLIC_TELLESCOPE_ENDUSER_ID`.

 6. In your PC, open the Patient page for the end user you've just created on the Installation step.
 The URL will be like: https://staging.tellescope.com/endusers/<enduser-id>